Endocervical Gram stain is a method to detect bacteria on tissue from the cervix. This is done using a special series of stains.

 How the Test is Performed

-This test requires a sample of tissue from the lining of the cervical canal (the opening to the uterus).
+This test requires a sample of secretions from the lining of the cervical canal (the opening to the uterus).

 You lie on your back with your feet in stirrups.
 The health care provider will insert an instrument called a speculum into the vagina.
 This instrument is used during regular female pelvic exams.
 It opens the vagina to better view certain pelvic structures.